Takaovi/NSCPatcher/README.md

 # Features
 * Automate the process of patching Network Security Config
+  * Automatically
     * Decompile
     * Patch
-     * Add network_security_config.xml to a suitable folder
+      * Add network_security_config.xml to the XML folder, create the folder if doesn't exist
-     * Edit the Manifest to add the .xml config file to the application
+      * Edit the Manifest to add network_security_config.xml to the application
     * Compile
     * Sign

 # Requirements
 * Java 8 (JRE 1.8)